THE Practice

 Supervised by Vanessa Spooner, PsyD, LMFT #PSY24942

-This week we work with the 100 Words For Friend diagram — concentric rings, from your inner self at the center, outward through the people you love, the people who hold you, your wider community, the larger world.
-We open with some free writing, then move into yoga tuned to the theme of relational mapping.
-Twice during the class we pause for the creative practice.
-You'll place the people in your life into the rings.
-Names, initials, symbols.
-You'll see who's drifted closer this year, who's drifted out, who's missing, which rings are full, which are sparse.
-The map is honest about who you let close.
+This week, we work with my 100 Words For Friend worksheet, based on my dictionary that names friendships with as much nuance as some cultures have words for snow.
+We open with free writing, then move into yoga tuned to relational mapping.
+Twice during class, we pause for the creative practice.
+You'll place the people in your life into concentric rings, from your inner self at the center outward through the people you love, your community, and the wider world, using names, initials, or symbols.
+You'll see who's drifted closer, who's drifted out, who's missing, and which rings are full or sparse.

 100 Words For Friend → ledaleda.com/tools/100-words-for-friend